selectiveduplicate/blog/content/closure-traits-rust.md

----
-date: "2021-07-04"
++++
-title: "Rust closures: How a closure can implement more than one trait"
-description: Closures in Rust implement a set of traits.
-In some cases there can more than one of these traits that a closure might implement.
+title = "Rust closures: How a closure can implement more than one trait" description = "Closures in Rust implement a set of traits.
+In some cases there can be more than one of these traits that a closure might implement." date = "2021-07-04"
----
++++

 A pretty interesting conversation took place on a [series of Tweets](https://twitter.com/Slctvdplcate/status/1404843998297018370?s=20) a while back on Rust closures.
 This was (and still is, although less than before) a confusing topic for me as a Rust newbie.
 So I was expecting some help from the Rust Twitter community.
 What I'm about to discuss today comes as a side effect out of that discussion; it wasn't my line of query initially.